Does A Child Get Their Own Lawyer in Child Custody Cases?

 - Any other person who the court deems appropriate.

-In appointing a counsel for the child, both the court and the counsel must comply with the requirements laid down in the California Rules of Court Rule 5.240, 5.241, and 5.242 on the appointment, compensation, qualification, rights, and responsibilities of counsel appointed to represent a child in family law proceedings.
+In appointing an attorney for the child, both the court and the attorney must comply with the requirements in California Rules of Court Rule 5.240, 5.241, and 5.242 on the appointment, compensation, qualification, rights, and responsibilities of counsel appointed to represent a child in family law proceedings.

 The Duties of Child’s Counsel